SinaBaghdadi/Movie_Recommender_System/README.md

-# Content Based Recommendation system :
+# Content Based Movie Recommender System :
 ## Recommend items to users based on information taken from the user